stephch03/TEA/README.md

 - As a user, I want to be able to remove an employee from the database.
 - As a user, I want to be able to print the timesheet.
 - As a user, I want to be able to input the pay period.
+- As a user, when I select the quit option from the application menu, I want to be reminded to save my employee database to file and have the option to do so or not.
+- As a user, when I start the application, I want to be given the option to load my employee database from file.

 ## *Future User Stories*
 - As a user, I want to be able to login as an employee.